C.5.1

 The observed wavelength for the stationary observer can then be found using

-where λ′ is the observed wavelength in the medium (m).
-The wave speed in the medium hasn’t changed here; the motion of the source has changed the spacing between wavefronts.
+The wave speed in the medium has not changed here.
+The motion of the source has changed the spacing between wavefronts.

 For a stationary source and moving observer,

-where uₒ is the speed of the observer relative to the medium (m s⁻¹).
-Use the plus sign when the observer moves towards the source, since the observer meets wavefronts more often.
-Use the minus sign when the observer moves away, since the wavefronts catch up less often.
+Use the plus sign when the observer moves towards the source, because the observer meets wavefronts more often.
+Use the minus sign when the observer moves away, because the wavefronts catch up less often.

 IB problems for this statement will not combine a moving source and a moving observer in the same calculation.
 They can, however, ask you to find the speed of the source or the observer by rearranging these equations.